 It was one of the most important plants in the early history of anesthesia.
 Henbane was also referenced in Babylonian clay tablets as a remedy for dental pain.
 Its high toxicity and potent hallucinogenic effects made it a dangerous medication.
-But despite its deathly consequences, it was frequently used as a sedative and anesthetic.
+But despite its deadly consequences, it was frequently used as a sedative and anesthetic.

 Hippocrates and a new approach for pain management

 In Ancient Greece, physicians, philosophers, and writers alike were concerned about the matter of pain and its mechanisms.
-But the works of Hippocrates, the most prominent figure amongst Greek physicians, and considered the father of medicine, were perhaps the most significant turning point in our approach and understanding of pain in ancient times.
+But the works of Hippocrates, the most prominent figure among Greek physicians, and considered the father of medicine, were perhaps the most significant turning point in our approach and understanding of pain in ancient times.

 Beliefs of pain and disease being caused by divine punishment and offended deities still prove popular.
 But Hippocrates took the first steps towards moving away from superstition and supernatural phenomena.
 His approach?
 He focused his work on observation and the search for physical causes of pain.